aidanmorales/rTwig/README.md

 Real Twig does much more than correct QSM cylinder radii.
-Real Twig includes tools for QSM visualization and analysis that are seamlessly compatible with popular R packages, such as base R or the Tidyverse.
+Real Twig includes tools for QSM visualization and analysis that are seamlessly compatible with base R and popular packages such as the Tidyverse.
 Real Twig also includes fast, vectorized functions for point cloud fractal analysis and visualization using the box-dimension metric.
 Also included is a novel database of twig diameter measurements for many common North American and European trees, on both the species and genus level.

 <img src="man/figures/README/Plot_rTwig.png"/>